This is now in your Top Picks!

 View spectacular sunsets at Love Lake Dubai

-Immerse yourself in nature when you make your journey to the Al Qudra oasis to take in the sights and sounds of Love Lake Dubai.
-This popular spot features two, large, heart-shaped lakes connected to each other.
+Immerse yourself in nature when you journey to the Al Qudra oasis to take in the sights and sounds of Love Lake Dubai.
+This popular spot features two large, heart-shaped lakes connected to each other.
 With plenty of parking, visitors can picnic or set up barbecues in designated areas and take in the serene greenery while keeping an eye out for the wildlife, including many bird species.
-If you’re a fitness enthusiast, there is also a running track on-site, and Love Lake is very close to the Al Qudra Cycling Track.
+If you’re a fitness enthusiast, there is also a running track onsite, and Love Lake is very close to the Al Qudra Cycling Track.

 Get on your bike at Mushrif Park